mikeizbicki/SensorsToInternet/README.md

 There are many different ways for users to assemble sensors in order to upload data onto the internet through using an electric imp.
 The electric imp consists of a micro-controller with pins as output and input, allowing the user to connect various sensors to it.
 In our specific case, we used a photoresistor as a sensor for light input, and a thermistor as a sensor for temperature input.

 The photoresistor we used for light input is connected to pin8 of the electric imp.
 The photoresistor will take in light input, along with the voltage provided by the electric imp, and convert the analog input into a digital output.
 It is in turn displayed onto a graph.
 One side of the photoresistor is connected to pin8 along with a current limiting resistor, and the other side is connected to ground.
 The external resistor we attached allows us to calculate the current flowing through the resistors because we know the voltage coming out of the electric imp.
 Because we already know the current flowing through the photoresistor, and the provided voltage of 3.3V coming from the electric imp, we can calculate the resistance given by the photoresistor itself.
 It in turn gives us a digital output of an value based on the amount of light being shown on the photocell.

+This is content seems unrelated to your project to me.
+It's probably useful somewhere else, but not in your README.

 The thermistor, on the other hand, is a little more complicated.
 A thermistor is a temperature dependent resistor.
 It has a specific resistance at room temperature.
 The resistance varies in proportion with temperature of the component.
 In our case, our thermistor is a negative temperature coefficient thermistor, meaning that the resistance will decrease as the temperature increases.
 By including another external resistor along with the thermistor, we created a resistive divider.
 The resistive divider allows us to calculate the amout of current that flows through both resistors in series.
 Given the voltage coming from the electric imp, the external 330k ohm resistor we added and the current that is flowing through both of them, we can now calculate the resistance of the thermistor.
 From the resistance of the thermistor, we can determine the temperature.
 The thermistor is connected to pins 7 and 9 of the electric imp.
 Pin 9 connected to the thermistor which is used as an analog to digital converter.
 It provides a voltage to the thermistor, thus allowing for it to intake analog input from the surrounding environment.
 Pin 7 is connected on the other side of the thermistor and acts as digital output.
 When pin7 is set on high, no current flows through the resistors and therefore there is no reading taken.
 When pin7 is set low, current flows through, thus allowing the thermistor to actually take a measurement.
 Through implementing pin7, we have control when to take a temperature input from the thermistor.